ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 ## On the horizon

-* Pricing model: Detailed description on how buy into Wynton, e.g. pricing models for adding extra storage and compute resources
+* Pricing model: Detailed description on how buy into or contribute with existing hardware to Wynton, e.g. pricing models for adding extra storage and compute resources.

 * Scheduler: Support interactive jobs (`qlogin`)